Azure/doAzureParallel/docs/40-troubleshooting.md

 ### Why do some of my packages install an older version of the package instead of the latest?
 Since doAzureParallel uses Microsoft R Open version 3.3 as the default version of R, it will automatically try to pull pacakge from [MRAN](https://mran.microsoft.com/) rather than CRAN.
 This is a big benefit when wanting to use a constant version of a package but does not always contain references to the latest versions.
-To use a specific version from CRAN or a different MRAN snapshot date, use the 'commandLine' in the cluster configuration to manually install the packages you need.
+To use a specific version from CRAN or a different MRAN snapshot date, use the [command line](./30-customize-cluster.md#running-commands-when-the-cluster-starts) in the cluster configuration to manually install the packages you need.

 ## Viewing files from Azure Storage
 In every foreach run, the job will push its logs into Azure Storage that can be fetched by the user.
 For more information on reading log files, check out [managing storage](./41-managing-storage-via-R.md).